koszeggy/KGySoft.WinForms/README.md

   <br/><em>The same dialog as above, using compatible rendering on Windows XP.</em>
 </p>

-By default, the task dialog uses the native Windows component when available, and switches to compatible rendering when the native component is not available, or when the configuration of your `TaskDialog` uses some compatible-mode-only features (e.g. button icons or localization of standard buttons).
-Some other exclusive features don't force using the compatibility mode (e.g. tool tips, rendering improvements, etc.), but you can also force compatible rendering by setting the `TaskDialog.ForceCompatibilityMode` property to `true`.
+By default, the task dialog uses the native Windows component when available, and switches to compatible rendering otherwise, or when the configuration of your `TaskDialog` uses some compatible-mode-only features (e.g. button icons or localization of standard buttons).
+You can also force compatible mode by setting the `TaskDialog.ForceCompatibilityMode` property to `true`, which unlocks some additional improvements (e.g. tool tips, rendering fixes, better RTL mode support, richer clipboard content, etc.).

 <p align="center">
   <img alt="A TaskDialog with custom icons in the KGySoft.WinForms.Example application using compatible rendering on Windows 11" src="https://github.com/user-attachments/assets/cdfd6764-2fda-4b97-bfde-a89f53b971ef"/>